Postclassical Ensemble and Georgetown University Present “Schubert Uncorked,” Including World Premiere of ‘Arpeggione’ Concerto

 “Taylor left every brass player in the packed house shaking his head in disbelief”– Chicago Tribune

-Angel Gil-Ordóñez, former associate conductor of the National Symphony Orchestra of Spain, has conducted symphonic music, opera and ballet throughout Europe, the United States and Latin America.
-In the United States, he has appeared with the American Composers Orchestra, Opera Colorado, the Pacific Symphony, the Hartford Symphony, the Brooklyn Phil- harmonic, the Orchestra of St. Luke’s and the National Gallery Orchestra in Washington.
+Angel Gil-Ordóñez, the former associate conductor of the National Symphony Orchestra of Spain, has conducted symphonic music, opera and ballet throughout Europe, the United States and Latin America.
+In the United States, he has appeared with the American Composers Orchestra, Opera Colorado, the Pacific Symphony, the Hartford Symphony, the Brooklyn Philharmonic, the Orchestra of St. Luke’s, and the National Gallery Orchestra in Washington.
 Abroad, he has been heard with the Munich Philharmonic, the Solistes de Berne, at the Schleswig-Holstein Music Festival and at the Bellas Artes National Theatre in Mexico City.
-In summer of 2000, he toured the major music festivals of Spain with the Valencia Symphony Orchestra in the Spanish premiere of Leonard Bernstein’s Mass.
+In the summer of 2000, he toured the major music festivals of Spain with the Valencia Symphony Orchestra in the Spanish premiere of Leonard Bernstein’s Mass.
 Born in Madrid and an American citizen since 2009, Gil-Ordóñez has recorded four CDs devoted to Spanish composers, in addition to Post-Classical Ensemble’s Virgil Thomson and Copland CD/DVDs on Naxos (Artist of the Week for both releases).
 In 2006, the king of Spain awarded Gil-Ordóñez the country’s highest civilian decoration, the Royal Order of Queen Isabella.
-Mr. Gil-Ordóñez received a WAMMIE award in 2011 from the Washington DC association of professional musicians in the category of best conductor.
+Mr. Gil-Ordóñez received a WAMMIE award in 2011 from the Washington DC Association of Professional Musicians in the category of the best conductor.